Big 12 accuses ESPN of trying to ‘destabilize’ conference

 “ESPN is incentivizing other conferences to destabilize the Big 12,” Bowlsby added.

-ESPN owns the rights to all Atlantic Coast Conference athletics and has an exclusive deal with the American Athletic Conference.
-The network also has current rights agreements with the Big Ten and Pac-12, though it shares those with Fox, too.
+In addition to the SEC and AAC, ESPN owns the rights to all Atlantic Coast Conference athletics and shares the rights to the Big Ten and Pac-12 with Fox.

 Bowlsby told AP that Texas and Oklahoma have been working on a move to the SEC for months, doing so while taking part in Big 12 strategy meetings where proprietary information was shared.